XXXmingtao/conserve-it-room-controls/README.md

 therefore threading must be implemented in order to obtain the dynamic temperature information.

-- there should be adding more error checking requirements in terms of user input in this project, for instance, when adding rooms, Room type can only have 3 types, requested temperature should not exceed or lower to certain level etc, but I already included them for error-prevention.
+- there should be adding more error checking requirements in terms of user input in this project, for instance, when adding rooms, Room type can only have 3 types, requested temperature should not exceed or lower to certain level, etc. But I already included them for error-prevention.